patxitron/BattleyeRconToolLinux/README.md

 At this moment, you can only exit by pressing Ctrl+C

+## Dependencies

+[Boost C++ libraries](http://www.boost.org/) are the only needed dependency.
+Moreover only boost::asio and boost::system are used.

+This project includes eclipse CDT project files, but eclipse is not needed to build the project as it has a self-contained Makefile.
+So change to the directory and type 'make' to build it.

 ## Lincense

 This software is distributed under the terms of the MIT license.